 For the purpose of computing economic net interest income and ratios relating to cost of funds measures, GAAP interest expense has been adjusted to reflect the realized and unrealized gains or losses on certain derivative instruments the Company uses, specifically Eurodollar, Fed Funds and U.S. Treasury futures, and interest rate swaps and swaptions, that pertain to each period presented.
 We believe that adjusting our interest expense for the periods presented by the gains or losses on these derivative instruments would not accurately reflect our economic interest expense for these periods.
 The reason is that these derivative instruments may cover periods that extend into the future, not just the current period.
 Any realized or unrealized gains or losses on the instruments reflect the change in market value of the instrument caused by changes in underlying interest rates applicable to the term covered by the instrument, not just the current period.
 For each period presented, we have combined the effects of the derivative financial instruments in place for the respective period with the actual interest expense incurred on borrowings to reflect total economic interest expense for the applicable period.
-Interest expense, including the effect of derivative instruments for the period, is referred to as economic net interest expense.
-Net interest income, when calculated to include the effect during the reporting period, covering the current period as well as periods in the future.
+Interest expense, including the effect of derivative instruments for the period, is referred to as economic interest expense.
+Net interest income, when calculated to include the effect of derivative instruments for the period, is referred to as economic net interest income.
+This presentation includes gains or losses on all contracts in effect during the reporting period, covering the current period as well as periods in the future.